-Note that have been substantially researched in light of the banking, currency and economies that have been substantially researched in light of the banking, currency and economies have tended to be more successful in exchange rate management and experienced fewer currency crisis than the EMEs, as most of them adopt the pure float and close variants of it.
+One of the most contentious issues in modern economies is exchange rate management in a world of increasingly mobile and volatile international capital, especially among emerging market economies (EMEs).
+There are bipolar prescriptions of hard pegs and pure floats, as well as several intermediate prescriptions that have been substantially researched in light of the banking, currency and economic crises of the 1990s and 2000s in most EMEs.
+The more advanced and industrial economies have tended to be more successful in exchange rate management and experienced fewer currency crisis than the EMEs, as most of them adopt the pure float and close variants of it.
 The occasional market intervention in pure floats is, however, not to be interpreted as intermediate prescription of managed floats.